lexi-lambda/lexi-lambda.github.io/_src/resume.md

 # Bio

 My name is Alexis King, and I write [a lot of software][github-repos].
-I live in Los Angeles.
+I live in Chicago.

 I’m interested in functional programming, static types, and programming language research, and I try to spend as much time as I can writing Haskell and Racket.
 I mostly work on web applications and infrastructure, but I’m especially passionate about writing libraries, open-source software, and various kinds of tooling.